 Sahr Joseph Nyuma works for Last Mile Health as a County Manager in Rivercess County, Liberia.
-Sahr and his colleagues are partnering with Liberia’s Ministry of Health to train and equip the country’s nearly 4,000 community and frontline health workers to safely respond to COVID-19, while continuing to provide essential primary healthcare in remote communities.
+In collaboration with other partners and donors, Sahr and his colleagues are supporting Liberia’s Ministry of Health to train and equip the country’s nearly 4,000 community and frontline health workers to safely respond to COVID-19, while continuing to provide essential primary healthcare in remote communities.
 Here, Sahr updates us on the COVID-19 response in Rivercess County – one of the country’s most remote counties.

 What is the situation like in Rivercess County?

 [When COVID-19 first emerged] we started to experience a decrease in facility attendance.
 People are still carrying the fear from Ebola, so hearing about the coronavirus has actually put a lot of [mistrust] in the health system.

 We realized that essential services at the hospital were not being utilized at normal levels.
 Patients were not coming to the health facility because they feared that they would be infected.
 We also had issues with availability of personal protective equipment.
 And worst of all, we had serious knowledge gaps in terms of what health workers needed to do to prevent and manage the spread of coronavirus.

 Last Mile Health swiftly moved in to work closely with the County Health Team by providing health workers with requisite knowledge about coronavirus, including training on how to break the chain of transmission in a health facility and the community, and what type of care health workers need to provide to suspected cases.

 Can you explain why people may not access routine health services during a pandemic like this?

 There is a myth that health workers are responsible for the spread of [COVID-19].
 People also have this belief that the introduction of a vaccine would be used to spread the virus further.
 So because of that, people became very afraid and stopped going to the health facilities.